wrroberts/wrroberts.github.io/index.md

 {% include section.html header="Research" %}

 As a botanist and evolutionary biologist, I am fascinated by the enormous diversity of plant forms and flower morphology.
 Understanding diversification at the macro- and microevolutionary scales has long been a central goal of evolutionary biology.
 My research aims to understand the patterns and processes of diversfication.
-I combine bioinformatics, comparative genomics, phylogenomics, and developmental biology to investigate how underlying genetic networks and pathways have evolved under natural selection to produce diverse phenotypes.
+I combine bioinformatics, comparative genomics, phylogenetics, and developmental biology to investigate how underlying genetic networks and pathways have evolved to produce diverse phenotypes.
 I am particularly interested in the evolution of floral form in the genus _Achimenes_ (Gesneriaceae), a colorful and diverse genus native to Mexico and Central America.

 {% include button.html label="Details" link="/research" %}

 {% include section.html header="Publications" %}

-**Roberts W.R.**, Roalson E.H.
-In Prep.
-Gene co-expression network connectivity is an important determinant of selective constraint during flower development in the magic flowers (_Achimenes_).

-**Roberts W.R.**, Crabb J., Dhingra A., Roalson E.H.
-In Prep.
-Micropropagation and _Agrobacterium_-mediated genetic transformation of _Achimenes erecta_ (Gesneriaceae).

 **Roberts W.R.**, Roalson E.H.
 2018.
 Phylogenomic analyses reveal extensive gene flow within the magic flowers (_Achimenes_). _American Journal of Botany_ 105(4): 726-740. [[doi]](https://doi.org/10.1002/ajb2.1058) [[cover image]](https://onlinelibrary.wiley.com/doi/abs/10.1002/ajb2.1088)